Richard Ravitch: Later career

 In 2012, Ravitch co-chaired the State Budget Crisis Task Force with Paul Volcker.
-The Ravitch-Volcker report, which reviewed the fiscal strength of six US states, said more transparent accounting of government liabilities was needed and warned that the capacity of state governments to meet various needs would be increasingly crowded out by the growth in Medicaid spending and retirement promises to state employees unless budget plans were reformed.
+The Ravitch-Volcker report, which reviewed the fiscal strength of six U.S. states, said more transparent accounting of government liabilities was needed and warned that the capacity of state governments to meet various needs would be increasingly crowded out by the growth in Medicaid spending and retirement promises to state employees unless budget plans were reformed.

 Ravitch's autobiography, So Much to Do: A Full Life of Business, Politics, and Confronting Fiscal Crises, was published in 2014.
 The publisher's summary describes the book as "Making [the] case" that "deceptive budgeting and borrowing practices are crippling our states’ ability to do what only they can do—invest in the physical and human infrastructure the country needs to thrive".
 According to Kirkus Reviews, "Ravitch draws some lessons about our need to understand the true costs of public benefits," and "underlines the importance of our often messy political process".
-Casey Seiler, writing in Albany's Times Union praises its " engaging and lucid prose — especially beneficial considering the subject at hand" and Paul Volcker has called it "a call for action to a nation consumed by discord".
+Casey Seiler, writing in Albany's Times Union praised the book's " engaging and lucid prose — especially beneficial considering the subject at hand" and Paul Volcker called it "a call for action to a nation consumed by discord".

 Personal life

-Ravitch married Diane Ravitch (née Silvers) in 1960; they have two sons, Joseph and Michael.
+Ravitch married Diane Ravitch (née Silvers) in 1960; they had two sons.
 They divorced in 1986.
-He later married Betsy F. Perry, in 1994.
+He later married Betsy F. Perry in 1994.
 The marriage ended in divorce.
 On August 27, 2005, he married Kathleen M. Doyle, the chairman and CEO of Doyle New York, an auction and appraisal company.